Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan/index.en.md

   <tr>
     <td>
       <p><b>3.</b> Players then split off into their respective towers.</p>
-      <p>This is the unfortunate case where following the macro makes things harder.
-If communication lines were available, D3 would've ideally gone to the cw tower instead of ccw.</p>
+      <p>This is the unfortunate case where blindly following the priority order makes things harder.</p><p>Ideally, the MT would've communicated that they should take the ccw tower, so D3 would take the cw tower and "uncurse" D1 as a result.</p>
       <p>By taking the towers as close to the N/S line, this maximises the available space even in the "cursed" configuration.</p>
       <ul>
         <li><b>North:</b>
           <ul>
             <li>
-              <b>Meteor role</b> (D3): Takes the ccw tower, following the priority order.
+              <b>Meteor role</b> (D3): Takes the ccw tower <em>(assuming they were blindly following the priority order)</em>.
             </li>
             <li>
               <b>Non-Meteor role</b> (MT): Takes the remaining outside tower.